 Since the Carter P4070 electric fuel pump was already in place, I decided to keep it to prevent any hot-start issues by running it only during starting.
 This required keeping the start and run circuits separate and using a relay operated by the start signal.
 However, with the P4070 being a rotary vane pump, there was too much of a restriction for the mechanical fuel pump, which caused fuel starvation in the carburetor.

 Because of the fuel starvation problem, I removed the electric fuel pump as I didn't recall the car ever really having any hot start issues a few decades ago.
 After then filling up the tank for the first time in 2018, I was dismayed that the car stalled shortly after pulling out of the gas station.
 It would not restart, even after being towed home.
 My first thought was that my newly rebuilt fuel pump had failed.

 I did get it to restart the next day and had an uneventful 30 minute drive around town but experienced some fuel starvation while accelerating onto a highway.
 However, after pulling back into the garage and idling in the garage, the car once again stalled and would not restart even after a few hours.
-It looks like the mechanical fuel pump gets vapor locked during a short hot-soak.
-I was planning to re-install my fuel pump with a check valve bypass so that the fuel pump would run at starting as originally planned.
-However, I can foresee hot-weather idling issues with the use of the mechanical fuel pump.
+It looks like the mechanical fuel pump gets vapor locked during a short hot-soak and I can foresee hot-weather idling issues with the use of the mechanical fuel pump.

 Switching to premium fuel (ie, ethanol-free) might minimize this issue but this seems to me to be waste of money as my compression ratio is too to take advantage of it.
 The simplest solution for me for now is to re-install my electric fuel pump and my car once-again has no hot-start issues.